Skip to content

 If you want something distinctly Maltese, look for local ingredients and seasonal specials.

-• Maltese classics and seasonal fish dishes
+• Seafood: aljotta (fish soup) and seasonal catch dishes

 Is‑Suq Tal‑Belt: the easiest ‘good meal’